Abraham Maslow: Academic career

 Maslow continued his research on similar themes at Columbia University.
 There he found another mentor in Alfred Adler, one of Sigmund Freud's early colleagues.
 From 1937 to 1951, Maslow was on the faculty of Brooklyn College.
 His family life and his experiences influenced his psychological ideas.
 After World War II, Maslow began to question how psychologists had come to their conclusions, and though he did not completely disagree, he had his own ideas on how to understand the human mind.
 He called his new discipline humanistic psychology.
-Maslow was already a 33-year-old father and had two children when the United States entered World War II in 1941.
-He was thus ineligible for the military.
-However, the horrors of war inspired a vision of peace in him, leading to his groundbreaking psychological studies of self-actualizing.
-The studies began under the supervision of two mentors, anthropologist Ruth Benedict and Gestalt psychologist Max Wertheimer, whom he admired both professionally and personally.
+Maslow was already 33 years old and had two children when the United States entered World War II in 1941.
+He was thus ineligible for military service.
+However, the war inspired a vision of peace in him, leading to his groundbreaking psychological studies of self-actualizing.
+The studies began under the supervision of two mentors, anthropologist Ruth Benedict and Gestalt psychologist Max Wertheimer, whom he admired professionally and personally.
 They accomplished a lot in both realms.
 Being such "wonderful human beings" also inspired Maslow to take notes about them and their behavior.
 This would be the basis of his lifelong research and thinking about mental health and human potential.

 Maslow extended the subject, borrowing ideas from other psychologists and adding new ones, such as the concepts of a hierarchy of needs, metaneeds, metamotivation, self-actualizing persons, and peak experiences.
 He was a professor at Brandeis University from 1951 to 1969.
 He became a resident fellow of the Laughlin Institute in California.
 In 1967, Maslow had a serious heart attack and knew his time was limited.
 He considered himself to be a psychological pioneer.
 He pushed future psychologists by bringing to light different paths to ponder.
 He built the framework that later allowed other psychologists to conduct more comprehensive studies.
 Maslow believed that leadership should be non-intervening.
 Consistent with this approach, he rejected a nomination in 1963 to be the Association for Humanistic Psychology president because he felt the organization should develop an intellectual movement without a leader.